2023 Best Value Allied Health Services Undergraduate Certificate Schools

 Top 25 Best Schools for Affordable Quality for an Award Taking 1 to 4 Years in Allied Health Services

-Southeast Community College undergraduate students pay an average of $3,864 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Southeast Community College are $3,864 per year.
 The average amount in student loans that medical assisting majors at Southeast Community College take out while working on their Undergraduate Certificate is $12,430.

 As a testament to the quality of education it offers, Southeast Community College also is in the top 20% of our Best Allied Health Services Undergraduate Certificate Trade Schools ranking.